 The company adopted IFRS 9, Financial Instruments issued in July 2014 with a date of initial application of 1 April 2018.
-The requirements of IFRS 9 represent a significant change from IAS 39 Financial Instruments: Recognition and Measurement.
+During the year, the company revised its model on impairments to account for the impact of Covid-19.
+The assessment is described below: